biodiversitydata-se/biologging-sensor-client/Git-Workflow.md

 ### 1. Creating Branches

-- We (every developer) should create a new branch for each change we want to make.
+- Create a new branch for each change you want to make.

 - Branch names should be descriptive and reflect the purpose of the change.

+- Preparation work if you have newly cloned the repo and want to track another remote branch than `main` branch:
+	- git checkout --track origin/<branch name, e.g. develop>

 - Branch creation commands (in this order):
 	- git checkout develop